kamil-mech/seneca-db-test-harness/README.md

 - Then main attempts to run the app image in similar fashion to db image.
 - It tries to rebuild the image if -fb is fed into it.
 Then it deploys it, linking db docker container to it.
 - Then it waits for the image to be up and ready.
 This is determined using curl and asynchronous recursion.
-- Finally, the tests are run and fed all necessary information.
+- Finally, the tests are run inside test target container and fed all necessary information.
 - Monitors go up and scan for err, fin and log files made by instances of spawmon.js.
 If they detect a fin, then success is assumed.
 If they detect an err, then failure is assumed.
 - Cleanup follows, making sure docker containers and subprocesses are destroyed. temp folder is emptied.
 If -cln flag is used, docker bloat is erased (handy with mongo).
 - Logfiles are moved to log folder and organised.